codehsbooks/introcs/Basic-Data-Structures/intro-to-sets.md

 ##### Searching the set

-Now having a set is great and all, but sets wouldn't be very useful if you couldn't check to see if an element is contained in the set.
+Now sets are great and all, however they wouldn't be very useful if there was no way to check if an element is contained in a set.
 Luckily, we can use the contains() function to check to see if a set contains an element.
 For example, if we wanted to search through dogs to see if "Poodle" was contained in the set, we can use the code below :
 ```
 dogs.contains("Poodle");
 ```
-Since we know that "Poodle" is *not* in our set of dogs, this code will return false.
-However, if we instead looked for "Corgi", which we know is in our set of dogs,
+(Note: This code will return "false", since we know that "Poodle" is *not* in our set of dogs.
+If we search for "Corgi" instead, this will return "true", since we know that "Corgi" is in our set of dogs.)